bemer/containers-on-aws-workshop/05-ContinousDelivery/README.md

 Click in **Create pipeline**.

-You should see now that AWS CodePiepline will atomatically start the pipeline.
+You should see now that AWS CodePiepline will automatically start the pipeline.

 ![CodePipeline Running](/05-ContinousDelivery/images/codepipeline_running.png)